idio-sync/romm-comm/README.md

 ### /search [platform] [game]
 Search for ROMs by platform and game name.
 Provides:
-- Interactive selection menu listing first 25 results (may make configurable)
+- Interactive selection menu listing first 25 results
 - Platform selection autofill (pulled from RomM's internal list of avalable platforms)
 - File names
 - File sizes
 - Hash details (CRC, MD5, SHA1)
-- Download links pointing to your public URL (user still needs RomM login to DL in browser)
+- Download links pointing to your public URL or IP if configured
 - Cover images when available (if RomM's game entry is properly matched to an IGDB entry)
 - React with the :qr_code: emoji and the bot will respond with a QR code for 3DS/Vita dowloads